triton-inference-server/python_backend/README.md

 the TRITONSERVER_RESPONSE_COMPLETE_FINAL flag at the end of response is still needed even the request is cancelled.

+*Note:*: If `response_sender` is reused across multiple requests, the model must ensure that the `response_sender` is properly cleaned up when the `pb_utils.TRITONSERVER_RESPONSE_COMPLETE_FINAL` flag has not been sent for the request and the request is rescheduled or cancelled.

 ##### Use Cases

 The decoupled mode is powerful and supports various other use cases: